Zimtrax/blueprint-power-consumption-calculator/README.md

-# blueprint-power-consumption-calculator
+# Blueprint Power Consumption Calculator (BPCC)
-The Blueprint Power Consumption Calculator (BPCC) is a small Java application to quickly calculate and view the power consumption of machines, inserters etc. from a blueprint string.
+The BPCC is a small Java application to quickly calculate and view the power consumption of machines, inserters etc. from a blueprint string.

 It's fairly easy to use: